2023 Guatemalan general election: Background

-In July 2021, Attorney General, María Consuelo Porras, dismissed the head of the special prosecutor's office against impunity, Juan Francisco Sandoval.
+In July 2021, Attorney General María Consuelo Porras dismissed the head of the special prosecutor's office against impunity, Juan Francisco Sandoval.
 Sandoval left the country shortly afterwards to 'protect [his] life and integrity'.
 The Attorney General subsequently increased investigations on judges, lawyers and prosecutors linked to the fight against corruption; several former investigators of the Special Prosecutor's Office against Impunity (FECI) and the International Commission against Impunity in Guatemala (CICIG) were arrested in 2022 and others forced into exile or else continually harassed.
-Among the exiled judges are Miguel Ángel Gálvez (known for handling the La Línea corruption case) and Erika Aifan (awarded with the International Women of Courage Award in 2021).
+Among the exiled judges are Miguel Ángel Gálvez (known for handling the La Línea corruption case) and Erika Aifán (awarded with the International Women of Courage Award in 2021).
 In September 2021, the United States Department of State announced that it had added Porras to a list of "undemocratic and corrupt" officials.
 According to the US State Department, Porras "actively undermined" the corruption investigations conducted by Sandoval and his team.
+Among those sanctioned by the United States are also the Secretary General of the Public Prosecution Service Ángel Pineda and the head of the Special Prosecutor's Office Against Impunity and Porras' right-hand man, Rafael Curruchiche.

 At the end of July 2022, the police arrested journalist José Rubén Zamora, founder of the daily El Periódico, and searched the newspaper's headquarters, which had accused President Alejandro Giammattei and Attorney General Consuelo Porras of corruption.
-Some journalists also went into exile after the Public Ministry began investigations against them.
+Some journalists also went into exile after the Public Prosecution Service began investigations against them.
 During the trial of José Rubén Zamora in 2023, a judge asked to initiate an investigation against nine journalists.
 In November 2022, Amnesty International declared Virginia Laparra a "prisoner of conscience".
 Laparra was one of the jailed anti-corruption prosecutors who was part of Juan Francisco Sandoval's team.

 The United Nations and the European Union condemned the investigations of anti-corruption prosecutors in Guatemala and expressed that these procedures "weaken" the rule of law.

-The International Federation for Human Rights, the World Organisation Against Torture and other NGOs warn in 2022 about the "strengthening of authoritarian rule" in Guatemala and declare that the country "experiencing an alarming phenomenon of capture and control of public institutions by economic and political elites".
+The International Federation for Human Rights, the World Organisation Against Torture and other NGOs warned in 2022 about the "strengthening of authoritarian rule" in Guatemala and declared that the country was "experiencing an alarming phenomenon of capture and control of public institutions by economic and political elites".

+A sharp increase in violent crime and a punishingly high cost of living have made Giammattei deeply unpopular.
+In January 2022, halfway through his term, Giammattei had a 27% approval rating according to a CID Gallup poll, one of the lowest among the continent's presidents.
+In 2023, only 2.9% of respondents rate the Giammattei administration as good.
+Emigration to the United States increased sharply under his presidency.